papey/yckms/README.md

 ## Acknowledgments

-- Thanks Le Bruit and YCKM for all you podcasts !
+- Thanks Le Bruit, YCKM and Harry Cover for all you podcasts !